Glossary of US Real Estate Terms Commonly Used

 You may also want to consider an Umbrella General Liability policy as well.

-This warranty protects from future problems to things such as plumbing and heating, which can be extremely expensive to fix.
+This warranty protects from future problems such as plumbing and heating, which can be extremely expensive to fix.

-A HUD Home is a foreclosed property that is owned and being sold by Federal Housing & Urban Development (HUD).
+A HUD Home is a foreclosed property owned and sold by Federal Housing & Urban Development (HUD).

-If a property that was initially financed through a government-insured loan (FHA) falls into foreclosure, HUD pays-off the defaulted loan takes possession of the property, and sells the property on HUD Home Store.
+If a property initially financed through a government-insured loan (FHA) falls into foreclosure, HUD pays off the defaulted loan, takes possession of the property, and sells the property on HUD Home Store.